Oatlands Hill RLG

 Entrance to the Site No.1 off the A303

-History– No.43 OTU Air Observation training unit moved in from Old Sarum with Austers Is, & IIIs, Lysander III and a tiger Moth for luck.
+History– No.43 OTU Air Observation (Operational Training Unit) moved in from Old Sarum with Austers Is, & IIIs, Lysander III and a tiger Moth for luck.
 Accommodation was always a problem, training Officers were billeted in large houses in the area and Officers attending were billeted in the huts on the airfield.
 Other ranks at Rollestone Camp.
 After many complaints, all the course members were billeted at Rollestone Camp, just up the road.
 By March 1944 the build up for D-day continued at a pace.
 By May 1944 a detachment of the 47th Liaison Sqn (LS) of the US Ninth Air Force arrived.
 Six L-5s in attendance.
 These were used to fly internal mail around the UK for Army HQ´s.
 Added to their team was a Thunderbolt fighter, probably a well worn older model, for high speed postal communications.
 After D-Day most units had left and Oatlands was reduced to Care & Maintenance.
 By May 1946 Oatlands Hill closed and was returned to agriculture.

 Plan.